 Studies have shown that Black Cohosh, a member of the buttercup family, could help to alleviate symptoms of menopause and night sweats.

-Not only do vitamins form an important part of a healthy, balanced lifestyle – they are also known for helping to reduce night sweats.
+Not only do vitamins form an important part of a healthy, balanced lifestyle, but they are also known for helping to reduce night sweats.

-If natural remedies do not alleviate your symptoms, or if you are unsure then it might be worth a trip to your GP.
+If natural remedies do not alleviate your symptoms, or if you are unsure, then consult your GP.